Nixtla/mlforecast/README.md

 * Perform distributed training: `conda install -c conda-forge dask` and either [LightGBM](https://github.com/microsoft/LightGBM/tree/master/python-package) or [XGBoost](https://xgboost.readthedocs.io/en/latest/install.html#python).

 ## How to use
+The following provides a very basic overview, for a more detailed description see the [documentation](https://nixtla.github.io/mlforecast/).

 ### Programmatic API